 Mental Capacity Act 2005

-This act is designed to protect individuals that don’t have the capacity to make decisions for themselves by setting out the criteria that assess whether an individual has the capacity to make a choice.
+This act is designed to protect individuals that do not have the capacity to make decisions for themselves by setting out the criteria that assess whether an individual has the capacity to make a choice.

 Individuals can only be restricted in making decisions after being assessed and any decisions made about them must be made in their best interests.